-The unfoamed covering layers are fed into the die via one single extruder using a branch in the flow channel in front of the die.
-The geometry of these flow channels have to be exactly dimensioned so that the inner and outer layer can also produced with precisely the required wall thickness.
+The solid covering layers are fed into the die via one single extruder using a branch in the flow channel in front of the die.
+The geometry of these flow channels have to be exactly dimensioned so that the inner and outer layer can also produced precisely with the required wall thickness.
 To solve this problem a dead point-free throttle was integrated into one of the two flow channels.
 This allows the flow resistance to be varied relative to the second flow channel.
 Fig. 7 shows the throttle, whose wall in the entire central flat region consists of 20 thin, mutually supporting individual walls.
 The free flow cross-section can be varied by means of a special adjusting device.
-Fig. 8 shows a photo of the complete die waiting to be mounted to the line.
+Fig. 8 shows a photo of the complete die mounted to the line for the first test run.